Bill Pinkney: Early life

 Born Willie Pinkney in Dalzell, South Carolina, Pinkney grew up singing his favorite music, gospel, in his church choir.
-He was raised in a Christian home, and at an early age accepted Jesus Christ as his personal Savior joining Mount Olive AME Church.
+He was raised in a Christian home, and was a member of Mount Olive AME Church.
 He served in the United States Army in World War II.
 He earned a Presidential Citation with five service stars (for battles including Normandy and Bastogne under General Patton).
 Returning from the war, Pinkney began to sing again in various gospel choirs.
 There he met and joined with the men who became the original members of the Drifters.

 The Drifters

-Bill Pinkney, brothers Andrew and Gerhart Thrasher, and bass singer Willie Ferbee were approached by Clyde McPhatter, who had just quit as the lead tenor of the popular R&B group, Billy Ward and his Dominoes.
-McPhatter proposed they create a new group to record for Atlantic Records.
-On their first record, "Money Honey", Pinkney, a natural bass-baritone with a multi-octave range, actually sang first tenor.
+Bill Pinkney, brothers Andrew and Gerhart Thrasher, and bass singer Willie Ferbee were approached by Clyde McPhatter, who had just quit as the lead tenor of the popular R&B group Billy Ward and his Dominoes.
+McPhatter proposed that they create a new group to record for Atlantic Records.
+On their first record "Money Honey", Pinkney, a natural bass-baritone with a multi-octave range, sang first tenor.